sleexyz/hylogen/README.md

 ![](data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw==)

 ## Example

-Here's a simple Hylogen shader to be used with Hylide, saved as `Example.hs`:
+Here's a simple Hylogen shader to be used with Hylide, saved as `Example.hs` (available in the `examples/` directory):

 ```haskell